 Government and/or government related entities funded by the Government of Malaysia

-Donations or charitable proceeds received without returns expected
+Donations or charitable proceeds (cash/in-kind) received without returns expected

 Contributions from grants received without returns expected